Janicebenita/SentinelOps-X/README.md

 <details>
 <summary><strong>How are scenarios compared fairly?</strong></summary>

-All 12 scenarios use the same immutable Twin manifest and random seed, making results reproducible and comparable.
+All 12 scenarios use the same version-locked Twin manifest and fixed seed, making results reproducible and comparable.
 </details>

 <details>